Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Smoothness of Schubert varieties and localizations of motivic Chern classes

 \section{Smoothness of Schubert varieties and localizations of motivic Chern classes}

 Among the main applications of this paper are properties about the transition matrix between the standard and the Casselman's basis for Chevalley groups over nonarchimedean local fields.
 The matrix coefficients are rational functions, and of particular interest to us are certain factorizations and polynomial properties of these coefficients conjectured by Bump, Nakasuji, and Naruse; see section \S\ref{sec:padic} below and \cite{BN11,nakasuji2015yang,bump2017casselman}.
 We will prove in~\S\ref{sec:padic} that the transition matrix from the `Casselman setting' corresponds to transition matrix between (dual) motivic Chern classes of Schubert varieties and an appropriate normalization of the fixed point basis.
 This motivates the study in this section of the underlying `geometric' transition matrix between the motivic classes and fixed point basis.
-The main result of this section is Theorem~\ref{thm:geomrefinedconj} (Theorem~\ref{thm:introgeomrefinedconj} from the introduction) which is the geometric analogue of Theorem~\ref{thm:refinedconj} about the principal series representation.
+The main result of this section is Theorem~\ref{thm:geomrefinedconj} (Theorem~\ref{thm:introgeomrefinedconj} from the introduction); a representation-theoretic version of this theorem will be proved in Theorem~\ref{thm:refinedconj} below.